sashadt/docs/docs/tutorials/topnwords-c5.md

-> Note: If you are have trouble with any of the following steps, or have not complete the preceding sections in this tutorial, you can import _Word Count Demo_ from AppHub.
+> Note: If you are have trouble with any of the following steps, or have not complete the preceding sections in this tutorial, you can import _Word Count Demo_ from AppFactory.
 The _Word Count Demo_ Application Package contains the TopNWordsWithQueries Application.

 Step I: Add files to the monitored directory